nuxt/website-v2/content/en/guides/get-started/installation.md

 ### Example

-Example project with basic install including 2 ways of creating a page component, one at root level and one inside a folder.
+Example project with basic install including two ways of creating a page component, one at root level and one inside a folder.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>